Peng Shuai allegations and whereabouts – what we know

-Beijing, China, Nov 20 – Peng Shuai is at the centre of growing concern after the tennis star alleged earlier this month that a powerful Chinese politician sexually assaulted her.
+BEIJING, China, Nov 18 – Peng Shuai is at the centre of growing concern after the tennis star alleged earlier this month that a powerful Chinese politician sexually assaulted her.

 The 35-year-old Peng, a former world number one in doubles, has not been seen since.